staticoverdub/vit-autograder/README.md

 ### 2. Set Up API Keys

-Create a `.env` file with your API credentials:
+Create a `.env` file with your API credentials (Or just use the settings menu!) :

 ```bash
 cp .env.example .env